- Cancer Information

-Cancer treatment will most likely affect your job performance in some way.
-This does not mean that you will be unable to do your job, but it does mean that you will probably need some flexibility to make work easier.
+Cancer treatment will most likely affect your ability to do your job in some way.
+This doesn’t mean you will be unable to do your job, but you will probably need some flexibility to make work easier.

-You and your employer should discuss whether your current role needs to be modified or if flexible working arrangements will help to accommodate your treatment and side effects.
-See Coping with side effects from treatment and Returning to work for more information and tips.
+Discuss with your employer whether your current role needs to be modified or if flexible working arrangements will help you manage your treatment and side effects.
+Consider setting out any agreed changes in a plan (similar to a return to work plan).

 Some people give up work completely when they are diagnosed with cancer.
 This might be the right choice for you if you are already close to retirement or if the cancer is advanced.